 The Causes of Crime: Exclusion

 Young believes that instability, insecurity and exclusion make the issue of crime even worse.
 The current structure of society compared to society during the 1950s, which is considered the ‘Golden Age’, is hugely different.
 People had more stable jobs and marriages, and communities were more inclusive.
-Since then, de-industrialisation has led to less available jobs for skilled workers, this has destabilised families and communities.
+Since then, de-industrialisation has led to fewer available jobs for skilled workers, this has destabilised families and communities.

 Exclusion has increased as a result of the illusion of meritocracy.
 Although society is told merit is gained through hard work, in reality, the marginalised are denied the opportunity to achieve their goals.
-Such an anomie may influence them to turn to crime in order to achieve them; individuals experience status frustration as a result of their exclusion which is a potential explanation for crime.
+Such anomie may influence them to turn to crime in order to achieve them; individuals experience status frustration as a result of their exclusion which is a potential explanation for crime.
 However, during the 1960s, crime levels decreased.
 This implies that crime is no longer such a prevalent issue within society; this poses a detrimental weakness to the left realist understanding of crime and deviance.

 Tackling Crime: Police

 Many left realist strategies in combating crime have been adopted into government policies, particularly under the New Labour government.
 Kinsey, Lea and Young propose one method of tackling crime is increasing rapport between the police force and the community.
 90% of known crimes are reported by the public, yet when people distrust or dislike the police they are unlikely to cooperate; instead, the police revert to military policing (e.g. random stop and searches) which can result in a loss of support within communities, particularly ethnic minorities.

 In America, there have been many accounts of police brutality.
 For example, the tragic shooting of 12-year-old Tamir Rice in 2014 that led to many protests throughout the country.
 Events such as this have led to a distrust and contempt towards the American police force.